Roller Painting Your Van

-After a few minutes you will find the technique and the rest of the job will become quite easy.
+After a few minutes, you will find the technique and the rest of the job will become quite easy.
 Don't rush and roll out any lines that appear.
-The less pressure you use the less lines and bubbles you will get.
+The less pressure you use, the fewer lines and bubbles you will get.

 I would recommend doing a panel at a time using the natural panel lines as a start and stopping point.
 This way you can plan your attack and have convenient rest points to mix more paint or change rollers.

-If your not as luck as me, some innovation may be required to paint the roof, but most panel vans will allow you to stand on them.
-Just make sure you start at the front and make your way backwards or you may paint yourself into a corner.
+If you're not as lucky as me, some innovation may be required to paint the roof, but most panel vans will allow you to stand on them.
+Just make sure you start at the front and make your way backwards, or you may paint yourself into a corner.

 Alternatively, you can achieve a very acceptable result with just a single coat and have the whole job done in a day.
 Adding additional coats and rubbing down spreads the job over several weeks but is worth it in the end.